Piro-D/FloodPredictor/README.md

 ======================================================================================================

-To test the front end
+To run the MVP
 1. Run api_service.py [python -u .\src\Backend\api_service.py]
-2. Go to index.html
+2. Go to index.html in ./src/Frontend
 3. Click the Go Live button on the bottom right

 Note: The "Go Live" will only appear if you have already installed the Live Server Extension in VScode